 Rex Brasher lived his life in the field.
 What better way to commemorate his life and legacy.
 Buy this special edition of Field Notes today and keep Rex's spirit alive, in the field.

 Birds and Trees of North America is Rex Brasher's seminal work, comprised of 874 watercolor paintings bound in an encyclopedic set.
 Between 1929 and 1932, Rex Brasher created 100 twelve-volume sets—1,200 individual books—and sent them to patrons across North America.
-Volume 9 contains 119 birds, including grosbeaks, finches, red polls, goldfinches, longspurs, juncos, and sparrows.
+Together, the volumes contain every bird Rex painted: grosbeaks, finches, redpolls, goldfinches, longspurs, juncos, sparrows, and many more.

-Thanks to Matthew Schnepf and the internship program, all 241 pages of Volume 9 have been meticulously photographed, color-corrected, cataloged, and published here on the website.
-For the first time ever, Volume 9 is available for anyone, anywhere in the world, to peruse and enjoy.
-The time-intensive work of preparing the remaining eleven volumes can only be made possible by your generous donation.
-Big or small, any amount will help us bring every volume online by 2026.
+Thanks to Matthew Schnepf and the internship program, all 1,200 pages across all 12 volumes have been meticulously photographed, color-corrected, cataloged, and published here on the website.
+For the first time ever, the complete set is available for anyone, anywhere in the world, to peruse and enjoy.
+None of this would have been possible without your generous donations.
+Thank you for helping us bring every volume online.
+Now the real work begins.

 In Spring 2023, the Rex Brasher Association hosted Pulitzer Prize-winning art and architecture critic Philip Kennicott and Emmy award-winning visual journalist Zoeann Murphy of The Washington Post, who wrote and filmed an insightful piece on the life and legacy of Rex Brasher.
 Yes, it's true, Rex Brasher painted more birds than Audubon — and his family never owned slaves.